 The Sony Bravia AF8 OLED is a very good television indeed in terms of its overall performance and quality.
 Though its price can be a little something to think about.
 At the SRP comparison of AF8 and A1, the lower price tag of AF8 doesn’t quite compensate for the difference in the picture and up to a lesser extent, sound quality.

 Of course, the Sony Bravia AF8 OLED has just been released, whereas the Sony Bravia A1 OLED is about one year old or so.
 So we are comparing a suggested retail price against one that’s been heavily discounted through its course.
-But as it stands, the A1 costs only about £300 to £600 more than the AF8, and we think that extra £ of A1 is well worth paying for if you want to get the better one.
+But as it stands, the A1 can buy in a lower price more than the AF8, and we think that extra £ of A1 is well worth paying for if you want to get the better one.
 Although truth be told, if the price of Sony AF8 gets discounted and the gap between the two TVs widen, we might switch our recommendation.

 - Excellent Picture Quality